-In the first quarter of 2016, three short-term periods with significantly lower daily TOCs compared to the climatologically average values for the period from 1979 to 2017, were registered over the territory of Russia.
-TOCs decreases reached: 39-52% (in 26.01-01.02 over the Northern regions of the Urals and Siberia), 30-50% (in 20.02-03.03 over Northern Siberia), 27-39% (in 09-19.03 over Central Siberia) of daily average values of column ozone (191-257, 227-321, 257-321 DU, for these three periods, respectively) (Zvyagintsev et al., 2016).
-Extremely low winter TOC values (episodically less than mini-hole threshold) were observed over the northern regions of the Urals and Siberia for the first time.
-During January 27-31 TOCs smaller than 220 DU were recorded at Russian ozonometric network stations using M-124 measurements (Pechora, 65°N, 57°E; Khanty-Mansiysk, 61°N, 69°E; Turukhansk, 66°N, 88°E; Round, 64°N, 100°E) and by OMI devices on the board of Aura satellite.
+In the first quarter of 2016, three short-term periods with significantly lower daily TOCs, compared to the climatologically averaged values for the period from 1979 to 2017, were observed over the territory of Russia.
+TOCs decreases reached 39-52% (in 26.01-01.02 over the Northern regions of the Urals and Siberia), 30-50% (in 20.02-03.03 over Northern Siberia), and 27-39% (in 09-19.03 over Central Siberia) of daily averaged values of ozone column (191-257, 227-321, and 257-321 DU for these three periods) (Zvyagintsev et al., 2016).
+Extremely low winter TOC values (episodically less than mini-hole threshold) were observed over the Northern regions of the Urals and Siberia for the first

+105 time.
+During January 27-31 TOCs smaller than 220 DU were recorded at Russian ozonometric network stations using M-124 measurements (Pechora, 65°N, 57°E; Khanty-Mansiysk, 61°N, 69°E; Turukhansk, 66°N, 88°E; Round, 64°N, 100°E) and by OMI on the board of Aura satellite.

-Figure 1 taken from (Garkusha et al 2018) Garkusha et al. (2018) depicts the spatial distribution of TOCs in February 23-27, 2016, based on measurements of the two instruments of the same type - IKFS-2 and IASI.
-The figure shows good agreement between these two independent satellite measurements.
+Figure 1 taken from Garkusha et al. (2018) depicts the spatial distribution of TOCs in February 23-27, 2016, based on measurements of the two instruments of the same type IKFS-2 and IASI.
+The figure shows good agreement between thesetwo independent satellite measurements.

-Figure 2 presents the evolution of TOCs measured at three ground-based observational stations: Khanty-Mansyisk (61°N, 69°E), Tura (61° N, 100° E), Pechora, and Khanty Mansyisk. and Pechora (65°N, 57°E).
+Figure 2 presents the evolution of TOCs measured at three ground-based observational stations: Khanty-Mansyisk (61°N, 69°E), Tura (64° N, 100° E), and Pechora (65°N, 57°E).
 The comparison allows us to draw the following conclusions:

-(a) All instruments and measurement methods generally provide a good description of the main features of TOC time variations, including observed short-term ozone loss.
-For the whole complete period of comparison, the averaged differences in the results obtained by between different types of measurements in most cases are about 1-5%, with standard deviations of 3-8%.
+(a) All instruments and measurement methods generally provide a good description of the main features of TOC 115 time variations, including observed short-term ozone loss.
+For the complete period the averaged differences between the different types of measurements are about 1-5%, with standard deviations of 3-8%.

-- (b) The only exception is-are the IASI measurements in Khanty-Mansiysk and Tura, for which the standard deviations of the differences with ground-based measurements in the first quarter of 2016 of M-124 reach 12% in the first quarter of 2016.
-In addition, at the Tura station, IASI data overstates the M-124 measurements by 11% on average at the Tura station. - (c) All satellite data overestimate the values of TOC in comparison with ground-based measurements of M-124 during the short-term periods of ozone loss.
-This is, possibly, probably due to the fact that because the optimal retrieved solution is not constructed not-only from atmospheric radiation spectra that have been measured, but it also employs applies a priori information about for the calculation of TOCs.
+(b) The only exception are the IASI measurements in Khanty-Mansiysk and Tura, for which the standard deviations of the differences with ground-based measurements of M-124 reach 12% in the first quarter of 2016.
+In addition, IASI data overestimates the M-124 measurements by 11% on average at the Tura station.

+(c) All satellite data overestimate the values of TOC in comparison with ground-based measurements of M-124 during the short-term periods of ozone loss.
+This is probably because the optimal retrieved solution is not constructed only from the atmospheric radiation spectra that have been measured, but also applies a priori information for the calculation of TOCs.
 This a priori information does not account for a particular ozone profile and may cause distortions in the estimation of the local TOC.
 To exclude this effect, it is necessary to improve the a priori information by making it dependent on the type of ozone profile, characteristic for the season and the region and observations.

-3 Comparison of total ozone column measurements and numerical modeling
+3 Comparison of total ozone column measurements and numerical modelling